 As you move forward through the coming days of your life, perhaps it would be helpful to think of where you find joy now and where you want to look for it in the future.

-If you’d like a little help with looking, consider joining one of our upcoming webinars:
+If you’d like a little help with looking, consider joining one of our on-demand recorded webinars:

 “A joyful life is made up of joyful moments gracefully strung together.” – Brene Brown